Easy Macarons Recipe

 • Remove the baking tray from the oven and let the macaron shells cool to room temperature before removing them from the mat.ย

-• Pair macaron shells with similar sizes before filling them.
+• Pair macaron shells of similar sizes before filling them.

 Video